 On top of the page, small charts monitor the pending, started, completed, etc. executors in real-time.
 The X-axis of all the charts shows the current system time.
-You can select other small monitoring charts using the button placed at the top right of each chart.
+You can select other small monitoring charts using the top right of each chart.
 Click the button to list the monitoring options, as shown below.